List update problem: Randomized

 This algorithm is barely random - it makes all its random choices in the beginning and not during the run.
 It turns out that BIT breaks the deterministic bound - it is better than MTF against oblivious adversaries.
 It is 7/4-competitive.
-There are other randomized algorithms, like COMB, that perform better than BIT.
-Boris Teia proved a lower bound of 1.5 for any randomized list update algorithm.
+There are other randomized algorithms that perform better than BIT.
+In 1995, a randomized algorithm with competitive ratio of 1.6 was presented by Albers et al. Boris Teia proved a lower bound of 1.5 for any randomized list update algorithm.

 Related problems

 The list update problem where elements maybe inserted and deleted is called the dynamic list update problem, as opposed to the static list update problem where only accessing list elements are allowed.
-The upper bound of $2-\frac{2}{l+1}$ holds for the dynamic model as well.
+The lower bound of $2-\frac{2}{l+1}$ holds for the dynamic model as well.

 There are different cost models as well.
 In the usual full cost model, an access to an element located at a position i costs i, but the last comparison is inevitable for any algorithm, i.e. there are i-1 elements standing in the way of i.
 In the partial cost model, these final comparison costs totaling to the number of elements in the request sequence are ignored.
 For the costs of paid transpositions other than unity, Pd models are used.